samfromlv/gdrive-copy/PRIVACY_POLICY.md

 * Select app you want &amp; click REMOVE button

-These instructions are subject to change without notice as they are controlled by Google and not Copy Folder.
+These instructions are subject to change without notice as they are controlled by Google and not Yk Copy Folder.
 They are provided here as a convenience only.

 ## Licensing and Liability